VICTORIA CROSS MEDALS

 Based on surnames, nine clansmen were identified in the 1956 Clan Annual who had earned and been awarded the Victoria Cross.
 These were: Private Hugh McIver; Captain Oswald Austin Reid; Flight Lieutenant William Reid; Frederick Lord Roberts; Lance Corporal Charles Graham Robertson; Captain Clement Robertson; Private James Peter Robertson; Lt.
 Colonel James Forbes-Robertson; and Sergeant-Major William Robertson.

-In addition, five more clansmen are included: Thomas R. Colyer-Fergusson, Frederick Dobson, Frederick Hobson, Frederick H. S. Roberts and Henry Howey Robson.
+In addition, the following fourteen more clansmen won the Victoria Cross: Thomas R. Colyer-Fergusson, Claude C. Dobson; Frederick Dobson; Frederick Hobson; Anketell Read; Hamilton L. Reed; Frank C. Roberts; Frederick H. S. Roberts; James R. Roberts; Peter W.W.
+Roberts; Edward Robinson; Eric Robinson; William Leefe Robinson and Henry Howey Robson.
 As this list is based on surnames only, it does not include any additional clansmen that have descended through their maternal side.

-The following series of articles provide a brief outline of each of these brave clansmen who won the Victoria Cross and their citations as published in the London Gazette.
+The following series of articles provide a brief outline for each of these brave clansmen and their Victoria Cross citations as published in the London Gazette.

 "Clan Donnachaidh Annual", Edinburgh, 1956, pp. 22-27.